ogaston/ogaston/README.md

-# Ogaston
+# Ogaston - Pesonal Webpage

-This is my personal web site, created just with sass and HTML5 all was did by me
+This is my personal web site, created using HTML5, SASS and some CSS3 animations